MakarovArtem/frontend-avito-tech-test-assignment/README.md

 git clone https://github.com/MakarovArtem/frontend-avito-tech-test-assignment
 ```

-When it is downloaded (sorry, cloned) you need to go to the app and install all the dependencies for the project:
+When it is cloned you need to go to the app and install all the dependencies for the project:
 ```
-cd myproject

 npm install
 ```